 In addition to determining your prescription, or how well you see up close and far away, your eye examination will also check to make sure your eyes are healthy.
 Dr. Martin will test your color vision, depth perception, as well as check for any early indicators of possible eye disorders, such as cataracts, retinal problems and glaucoma.
 Ultimately, the elements of your exam will be determined by the doctor.

 Why does the doctor ask me, "Which is better, one or two?"

-Our doctors will ask these questions during the portion of the examination when your prescription is established.
-Dr. Martin and Dr. Meyers will ask you to compare a series of lenses to determine which is clearer for you.
-As the differences become less noticeable, our doctors will be closer to finalizing your prescription.
+Our doctor will ask these questions during the portion of the examination when your prescription is established.
+Dr. Martin will ask you to compare a series of lenses to determine which is clearer for you.
+As the differences become less noticeable, our doctor will be closer to finalizing your prescription.
 For this reason, if you’re having a hard time choosing between the options, it’s a good thing!

 Will I have air puffed in my eyes?

 No, our office has replaced the old “puff of air test” with an instrument with new technology called the “ICARE Tonometer”.
 This instrument checks the pressure of your eyes without the use of air or drops!